 (Note: ProwritingAid’s support team did correspond with me several times about this issue.
 They could not replicate the issue on their end.
 It seems to have resolved itself.
 I assume it was either a temporary glitch on their end, or a hiccup in the way MS Word for Mac opened it on my computer.
 I have tested files again and have found that the feature that converts all quotes to curly quotes is working as it should.
 I appreciate ProWritingAid’s support team working with me on it.)

-Even though ProWritingAid is not able to offer a direct add-on for MS Word for Mac, the options I’ve outlined here will work.
+I’ve shown you three options for using ProWritingAid with Macs.
 Just choose the one that works best for you.
 Truthfully, I found it easy enough to work on the entire book manuscript by logging into my account online and making my corrections there.
+Next time I have a manuscript to check, I will use the newly available ProWritingAid add-in for Word on Macs.

 As I mentioned earlier, you can get ProWritingAid with a 20% discount by using our link.